 If you're already taking a degree program from another school, you can't start an AU degree until you've completed or withdrawn from the other program.
 However, you can still take individual courses as a visiting student, and these courses can be credited to your AU program when you enrol.

-Updated July 08 2016 by Web Strategy, Advancement
+Updated July 08 2016 by Web Strategy, University Relations

 Our academic advisors can help you with choosing your courses and planning your program.